MuseofMoose/Terminal_Overworld_Game/README.md

 # Terminal_Overworld_Game

 One of my first projects at wyncode.
-It's a very simple, array-based, repl overworld "game".
+It's a simple, array-based, repl overworld "game".
 There are objects in the world, but most of them don't do anything yet.
 "Collision detection" works perfectly fine and the world boundaries have been appropriately coded.